Mission

 - Utilization of a cohort model to increase support and camaraderie among the students.

-- The PsyD program is designed to be a 5-year program, accommodating those entering directly from a psychology BA program or those with an MA degree in a social science field.
+- The PsyD program is designed to be a 5-year program, accommodating those entering directly from a psychology BA program or those with a terminal MA degree in a clinical social science field.

 - The full 5-year program, for those entering directly from a psychology BA program, consists of 123 credits - 4 years of coursework and a dissertation, with a final pre-doctoral internship year.

-- Those entering with an MA degree may transfer up to 14 credits of applicable graduate coursework, contingent on approval of course equivalency and relevance.
-This option consists of a minimum of 109 credits, with a dissertation and a final, full-time pre-doctoral internship year.
+- Those entering with a terminal MA degree may transfer up to 12 credits of applicable graduate coursework, contingent on approval of course equivalency and relevance.
+Transferring credits allows the students to have a lighter course load for the first year.
+Transferring credits will not change the 5-year timeline of the program.
+This option consists of a minimum of 111 credits - 4 years of coursework with a dissertation and a final, full-time pre-doctoral internship year.

-- The program includes a 4-year full-time academic residency requirement depending on entry, followed by a full-time 1-year internship experience.
+- The program includes a 4-year full-time academic residency requirement, followed by a full-time 1-year internship experience.

-- New cohorts for the pre-PsyD track begin in August of each year.
-The application deadline is January of the previous fall.
+- New cohorts begin in August of each year.
+The application deadline is January of the year of intended enrollment.

 Accreditation

 NNU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The NNU PsyD program will be submitting an application for accreditation to the American Psychological Association (APA) Commission on Accreditation in the spring of 2024.
+The NNU PsyD program submitted an application for accreditation to the American Psychological Association (APA) Commission on Accreditation in Spring 2024.
+A site visit is anticipated in Fall 2025.

 PsyD Admissions Requirements